Kunal2703/Kunal2703/README.md

 #  Hi  I'm  Kunal! <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="50px">

-# I am currently a Sophomore year Bachelor of Technology Undergraduate Student in Computer Science at University of Petroleum and Energy Studies and my specialization in Cloud Computing and Virtualization Technology.
+# I am currently a 3rd year Bachelor of Technology Undergraduate Student in Computer Science at University of Petroleum and Energy Studies and my specialization in Cloud Computing and Virtualization Technology.

 ## About Myself: